adamdubsky/github-setup/CONTRIBUTING.md

 What you can do is to

 1. Create a new branch at your latest commit on master branch.
 2. On master branch run `git reset --hard <commit-id>`.
-For HW9 of Spring 2020-2021, you can replace the `commit-id>` with `ae4b482b6eba0d7083fef272f3c3e6eaa335b2c1`.
+For HW10 of Fall 2021-2022, you can replace the `commit-id>` with `ae4b482b6eba0d7083fef272f3c3e6eaa335b2c1`.
 For other cases, replace `<commit-id>` with an appropriate one.
 3. Retrieve and merge new commits to your forked master branch (as described earlier).